-Tiny Wings 2 for iPhone review
+Tiny Wings for iPhone [mac] full review

 Update, 17 July 2012: Tiny Wings has been updated to version 2.
 It's now available for the iPad - see our full review of Tiny Wings HD for iPad - but the good news for iPhone owners is that Tiny Wings version 2 for iPhone has all the features of the iPad version except local multiplayer, and is a free upgrade from the original game.